MalloZup/terrazero/README.md

 After your deployment is done, you can use `terrazero`, which  will automatically detect ips from terraform output, so you can run `terrazero -c "uptime"`, this will run uptime to all your nodes you installed `node.py`.

-This is just a possible feature.

 # Features:

-- Run remote command on all your host `terrazero "ls -l"
+- Run remote command on all your host `terrazero "ls -l"`

 Warning: this project was made to learn purposes, so features can evolve or disapper until a shape.